Lopetegui: Morata must earn World Cup spot

 Spain coach Julen Lopetegui insisted Alvaro Morata can still make his World Cup squad despite the forward being left out for upcoming friendlies.

-The Chelsea striker was not included in the squad for matches against Germany on Friday and Argentina the subsequent Tuesday.
+The Chelsea forward was not included in the squad for matches against Germany and Argentina on March 23 and 27 respectively.

-But with the World Cup three months away, Lopetegui said Morata could still work his way back into his plans by showing his best form for Chelsea.
+But with the World Cup still three months away, Lopetegui said Morata could still work his way back into his plans – by showing his best form for Chelsea.

 "Of course Morata has a lot of possibilities to go to the World Cup and he knows it," he told El Partidazo de COPE on Monday.